salesforce/lwc-rfcs/text/0119-dynamic-component-creation.md

 # How we teach this

 This concept is fairly intuitive and is similar to the same concepts in other frameworks (Svelte, Vue, Angular).
-Providing documentation around how the to use `<lwc:dynamic>` and `lwc:is` with a small playground example should be sufficient.
+Providing documentation around how the to use `<lwc:component>` and `lwc:is` with a small playground example should be sufficient.

 Examples of [documentation](https://svelte.dev/docs#template-syntax-svelte-component) and [playground](https://svelte.dev/tutorial/svelte-component) from Svelte.